JoshData/xml_diff/README.rst

 The documents are then concatenated to form a new document and the new document is printed on standard output.
 Or use this as a library and call ``compare`` yourself with two ``lxml.etree.Element`` nodes (the roots of your documents).

-The script is written in Python 3 and uses Google's Diff Match Patch library <https://code.google.com/p/google-diff-match-patch/>, as re-written and sped-up by @leutloff <https://github.com/leutloff/diff-match-patch-cpp-stl> and then turned into a Python extension module by me <https://github.com/JoshData/diff_match_patch-python>.
-(A great pull request would be to replace that dependency with Python's built-in difflib <https://docs.python.org/3/library/difflib.html> module.
-It'll be slower but then won't have any unusual dependencies.)
+The script is written in Python 3.
+The module works with any Google Diff Match Patch-compatible differencing library.
+You provide it a differ function which takes two strings and returns a list of (op, length) tuples, where op is "+" (insertion), "-" (deletion), or "0" (no change).
+If will use my extension module <https://github.com/JoshData/diff_match_patch-python> if it is available, falling back on the pure-Python <https://code.google.com/p/google-diff-match-patch/source/browse/trunk/python3/diff_match_patch.py> if it is available, or else the not very useful Python built-in difflib.

 Example
 -------